Competing forces of polarization and adhesion generate directional migration bias in a minimal model: Discussion

-ROCK inhibition (decreased contractility) corresponds in our model to faster $\tau_{\mathrm{VA}}$ and lower $\xi$, shifting the system toward polarization dominance.
-This amplifies CW bias from $60\%$ to $74\%$ while reducing persistent rotation from $80\%$ to $63\%$, as faster velocity alignment increases sensitivity to directional perturbations (Fig.~5E).
-Conversely, Calyculin A (enhanced contractility) corresponds to slower $\tau_{\mathrm{VA}}$, higher $\xi$, and critically, stronger cell-cell repulsion $\gamma_{cc}$ --- supported by increased nuclear separation in treated doublets.
-This multi-parameter shift crosses the bifurcation line, reversing bias to $60\%$ CCW with $55\%$ persistence.
-The model thus interprets contractility as tuning the balance between Rho-mediated actomyosin contractility and Rac-mediated protrusion, modulating polarization machinery strength relative to mechanical constraints.
+ROCK inhibition (decreased contractility) corresponds in our model to a faster re-orientation timescale and a lower frictional drag coefficient, shifting the system toward high protrusive activity, as others have suggested~\cite{Srinivasan2019,Lomakin2015}.
+This amplifies the CW bias from $60\%$ to $74\%$ while reducing persistent rotation from $80\%$ to $63\%$, as faster velocity alignment increases sensitivity to directional perturbations (Fig.~\ref{fig:doublet_biasmodulation}A).
+Conversely, Calyculin A (enhanced contractility) corresponds to a slower re-orientation timescale, higher drag, and, critically, stronger cell-cell repulsion --- supported by increased nuclear separation in treated doublets.
+This multi-parameter shift crosses the bifurcation line, reversing bias to $60\%$ CCW with $55\%$ coherent rotational persistence.
+The model thus interprets contractility as tuning the balance between Rho-mediated actomyosin contractility and Rac-mediated protrusion, modulating the strength of the polarity machinery relative to mechanical constraints.